zubeax/zubeax.github.io/_posts/2023-12-07-customizing-k3s.markdown

 <br/><br/>
-## Installing the MetalLB Load Balancer
+## Installing the MetalLB Load Balancer<a name="metallb"></a>

-MetalLB provides a network load-balancer implementation.
+[Metallb](https://metallb.universe.tf/) provides a network load-balancer implementation.
 It allows you to create Kubernetes services of type <b>LoadBalancer</b> that are visible outside of the cluster.
 It has two features that work together to provide this service: address allocation, and external announcement.